Conditions of Hire

 11. Event Set-Up / Set-Down

 Equipment may not be left overnight in central teaching rooms unless by prior arrangement.
-Please discuss with the Room Bookings Office at the time of booking (very limited opportunities will exist in this regard).
+Please discuss with the Room Bookings Office at the time of booking but note very limited opportunities will exist in this regard.
 Equipment and combustible materials may not be left unattended in circulation / escape routes either prior, during or after events.
+Please note University College Cork does not accept responsibility for any loss or damage to your equipment.

 12. Guest Speakers / VIPs